 The next day, they Google your company name on their home computer, click on an organic search result, and create an account.
 The day after that, they come back directly to the website on their work computer and buy something from you.

 Google Analytics would probably attribute this event as a conversion event from the “Direct” marketing channel, because the last time the user visited your website they directly typed it into their browser.
+But, even if you paste the tracking code directly on your site like you’re supposed to, the conversion attribution would not be accurate when you create reports with GA data.

 If you want to blast past those limitations, I would recommend a product analytics tool like Woopra.
 Like Google Analytics, Woopra also has a free product version, but they: